MS-GPS-Hackathons/AI-Adoption-Workshop/README.md

 This workshop guides participants through the end-to-end process of designing a secure, scalable, and governed AI solution on Microsoft Azure, aligning with the Microsoft Cloud Adoption Framework (CAF) and Azure Well-Architected Framework (WAF) principles.

-Starting with a realistic customer scenario (Innovate Financial Services - IFS), participants will first design the foundational Azure platform using Azure Landing Zones concepts, including a specialized AI Hub for governed access to AI services.
+The workshop begins with a realistic customer scenario (Innovate Financial Services - IFS).
+Participants will first design the foundational Azure platform using Azure Landing Zones concepts, including a specialized AI Hub for governed access to AI services.
 Subsequently, they will design a specific AI workload – an internal RAG (Retrieval-Augmented Generation) chatbot – that leverages this platform foundation.

 **Goal:** To equip participants with the knowledge and design patterns necessary to architect robust enterprise AI solutions on Azure, from the underlying platform infrastructure to the specific AI application components.